Azure/ResourceModules/modules/managed-services/registration-definition/README.md

+<h1 style="color: steelblue;">⚠️ Moved to AVM ⚠️</h1>

+**This module has been evolved into the following AVM module: [avm/res/managed-services/registration-definition](https://github.com/Azure/bicep-registry-modules/tree/main/avm/res/managed-services/registration-definition).**

+The source code of this module has been removed from the main branch of this repository.
+If for any reason, you still need to access the CARML version of the module, you can find it [here](https://github.com/Azure/ResourceModules/tree/module-archive/modules/managed-services/registration-definition).

+For more information about this transition, see the notice, [here](https://github.com/Azure/ResourceModules?tab=readme-ov-file#%EF%B8%8F-CARML---AVM-transition-%EF%B8%8F).

 # Registration Definitions `[Microsoft.ManagedServices/registrationDefinitions]`

 This module deploys a `Registration Definition` and a `Registration Assignment` (often referred to as 'Lighthouse' or 'resource delegation')